swiftlang/swift/docs/SIL.rst

 be performed against the return value of the mark_uninitialized instruction.

-The purpose of the ``mark_uninitialized`` instruction is to enable definitive initialization analysis for global variables and instance variables, which are not represented as box allocations.
+The purpose of the ``mark_uninitialized`` instruction is to enable definitive initialization analysis for global variables (when marked as 'globalvar') and instance variables (when marked as 'rootinit'), which need to be distinguished from simple allocations.

 It is produced by SILGen, and is only valid in Raw SIL.
 It is rewritten as appropriate by the definitive initialization pass.